-Sana Bilgrami, born in Pakistan, is an award-winning documentary film director, researcher and lecturer.
+Sana Bilgrami, born in Pakistan, is an award-winning documentary film director and researcher.
 In her films, she explores cross-cultural identity and belonging through a variety of stories.
 She experiments with different techniques, frequently using 8mm film, archive and intimate voice-over.

-Her research interests include the use of archive and personal voice, the interrogation of cross-cultural identity, and the interstices of history and geographical space in documentary films; portrait films; essay films; and the crossover/use of fiction in documentary film.
+Her practice-based research interests include the use of archive and personal voice, the interrogation of cross-cultural identity, and the interstices of history and geographical spaces in documentary films.
+She is interested in portrait films, essay films, and the crossover with/use of fiction in documentary film.

 Her broadcast credits include 'Tree Fellers' (STV, 2004), shortlisted for a BAFTA Scotland Award, 'Across the Waters' (BBC Scotland, 2004), shortlisted for a Satyajit Ray Award, and she was one of ten directors of 'New Ten Commandments' (BBC Scotland, 2008).
 Her Masters degree film, 'Under My Skin' (2001), won awards at Scottish Students on Screen, was shortlisted for the Saltire Grierson award at Edinburgh Film Festival, and won Best Documentary at Chichester Film Festival.